1. basic issues

 To support the own interests as strong as possible (e.g. to get SB-seats in the biggest international

 companies), political groups must unite in international political groups.
 Obvious are alliances corresponding to

-party political groups like Socialists / Social Democrats, Conservatives, Liberals, Greens; but also international
+party political groups like Socialists / Social Democrats, Conservatives, Liberals, Greens; but there can also be

-alliances of other civil society organizations (NGOs) can make sense.
+international alliances of other civil society organizations (NGOs).

-If the biggest of these international groups can agree on common aims, then through them can be acted on economy internationally and globally, e.g. with regard to social issues, human rights, ecology, taxes.
+If the biggest of these international groups can agree on common aims, then through them can be acted on economy internationally and globally, e.g. with regard to social issues, human rights, ecology, tax justice.

 3. size of a company

 - value, value of the shares, turnover, balance sheet total of a company;